amydaali/mml/README.md

 pca - Principal Component Analysis

-mvnLike - Multivariate Normal Likelihood
+mvnLike - Caclulates the multivariate Normal Likelihood

+logExpSum - Log exp sum of log values.
+Used for computing mixture probabilities and others.